abdulrazique87/abdulrazique/README.md

 Full Stack Developer

-I am passionate about learning new technologies in the web and app space.
+I am passionate about learning new technologies in the web and devops space.
 I am proficient with the MERN stack and I aim to solve real world problems using these technologies.
 A final year student at VIIT, Pune.

 - 🌐 I'm working as DevOps Intern at Brandspark Technologies.